odoo/paper-muncher/meta/site/protocol.md

 ## 3. Wire Protocol

-This section covers the HTTP messages exchanged when PaperMuncher operates in HTTPipe mode.
+This section covers the HTTP messages exchanged when PaperMuncher operates in "HTTP over pipe" mode.

 ### 3.1 HttpPipe Request